Get the Point

 A Home Guide to Syringe and Sharps Disposal

-If you use syringes and lancets to control diabetes, allergies, or any other medical symptom, your loose syringes thrown in your garbage or recyclables can hurt people.
+If you use syringes and lancets to control diabetes, allergies, or any other medical symptom, your loose syringes thrown in your garbage or recyclables can hurt people and is illegal.

 Even though you may feel healthy, your used syringes can cause harm and pass on germs.